-GRIEVANCE POLICY RELATING TO COMPLAINTS OF DISABILITY DISCRIMINATION accommodations, may file a grievance with Kim Hatch, School Director, 16 W 7200 S Midvale UT 84047, 801304-7000, kim@thebarberschool.com.
-Grievances must be in writing, contain the name and address of the person filing it, state the problem or action alleged to be discriminatory, and the remedy or relief sought.
+The School has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.
+Any person who believes they has been subjected to discrimination on the basis of disability, including disagreements/denial regarding requested academic adjustment, may file a grievance with Kim Hatch, School Director, 16 W 7200 S Midvale UT 84047, 801304-7000, kim@thebarberschool.com.
+Grievances must be in writing, contain the name and address of the person filing it, state the problem (including denial or disagreement regarding requested academic adjustment) or action alleged to be discriminatory, and the remedy or relief sought.